Author: handdgroup

 Why Response Time Matters When Choosing a Local Security Company

-Response time refers to how quickly a security provider can deploy trained personnel to your site after an incident is reported.
+Security response time refers to how quickly a security company can attend your premises after an incident, alert, or emergency call-out.

 • Alarm activations